If “Plan A” doesn’t work, the alphabet has 25 more letters. Here’s Campus Ministry’s plans for thriving in the pandemic:

 - Prepare for your return to public spaces by making your own face mask!
 All you need is a T-shirt, a pair of scissors, and this video.

-- Take a virtual prayer walk
+- Take a virtual prayer walk or pray the Examen for Life During COVID-19

 - Stretch it out.
 Virtual classes, meetings, and hang outs likely means a lot of time spent hunched over a computer.
 Take 10 minutes to stretch out your neck, shoulders, and upper back with this video.